London Grammar

 OVO Hydro, Glasgow

-Don't miss London Grammar live in Glasgow on November 11, 2024!
+Don't miss London Grammar live in Glasgow on November 11, 2024 - Featuring Special Guest Lauren Mayberry, lead singer of Chvrches.
 Experience the hauntingly beautiful vocals of Hannah Reid and the band's atmospheric soundscapes at OVO Hydro.
-This must-see concert promises an unforgettable night of music.
-Secure your tickets now for London Grammar's Glasgow show and be part of an extraordinary musical journey.
+Get your tickets now for London Grammar's Glasgow show, and be part of this unmissable concert!

 Eleven years after London Grammar’s double platinum-selling debut If You Wait, the band release their fourth album, The Greatest Love.
 It’s a celebration of creative freedom for a group who’ve carved a unique path, performing to stadium crowds while swerving celebrity.
 Having sold 3 million albums world-wide, with two #1 selling records, an Ivor Novello win and numerous BRIT Award nominations under their belts, Hannah Reid, Dan Rothman and Dot Major have enjoyed rare longevity and success for three musicians who met as teenagers at university.
 ‘Getting to this point is the proudest achievement of my life,’ says frontwoman and songwriter Hannah.